RMI-PACTA/r2dii.analysis/README.md

 ```

   - Use `summarize_company_production()` then `add_company_target()` to
-    calculate senario-targets for each company.
+    calculate scenario-targets for each company.

 <!-- end list -->